 Many of our libraries offer specialised training in managing your references, such as the Psychology Library's online guide to APA Citations.

 Our online course introduces those working on final year dissertations or projects to the fundamentals of building up your search strategy, searching effectively using a range of different methods and resources, managing what you find, as well as advice on how to critically evaluate what you find and its relevance to your work.
 We also offer live introductory sessions so you can ask questions and get help as you start your own searches.

 We also run regular literature searching workshops to go through some of the above introductory topics in more detail with live demonstrations of key databases, troubleshooting common issues, and lots of time for questions and discussion so you can get the most out of the session.
 Great for once you've done some searching and have some things you want to pick our brains about further.

 These sessions are aimed at final year biological sciences undergraduates but resources and support are open to anyone who needs them, including first year postgraduate researchers.

 This live session is designed to help students moving up to their third year to start building skills in reading and assessing research articles for Part II studies in biological sciences.
 We cover how to approach reading for different purposes such as lectures versus project work, how apply different reading strategies, and critically evaluate articles.
 We also look at techniques for managing what you’ve read (or not yet read) as well as writing your literature review, plus how to select items to include and reference them properly.

-All live sessions will be delivered via Zoom while teaching is delivered predominantly online due to COVID-19 restrictions.
+All live sessions will be delivered via Zoom unless otherwise timetabled for specific cohorts.

-If you require any help before any of our live sessions, such as accessibility support, please email George Cronin, Deputy Librarian for Biological Sciences.
+If you require any help before any of our live sessions, such as accessibility support, please email George Cronin, Library Manager for Biological Sciences.